DynamiteAI/dynamite-nsm/docs/services/05_logstash.md

 > ⓘ Logstash is an optional component within the Dynamite stack and is not installed as part of the `monitor`.
 > DynamiteNSM does not currently provide an automated integration strategy with Logstash.
 >
-> Once installed, Logstash must be manually configured to listen for events from the `agent` and forward them downstream
+> Once installed, Logstash must be manually configured to listen for events from the `agent`, forwarding them downstream
 > to a collector of your choice.